zachomedia/cert-manager-webhook-pdns/README.md

               # If the server is only allowed to edit certain zones; the
               # default is an empty list, allowing everything.
+              # *IMPORTANT*: Remember the trailing dot to make the zone-name
+              # fully qualified.
               allowed-zones:
                 - example.com.
                 - example.org.